Reason for jaw clenching. Bruxism in adults: a harmless condition or a dangerous problem

 The following relaxation techniques help with bruxism:

 In parallel with relieving stress, do not forget to take care of your teeth.
-It is impossible to cure bruxism in one day, and each attack has a negative effect on enamel and gums.
+It is impossible to cure bruxism in one day, and each attack has a negative impact on enamel and gums.

 • mouth guards for bruxism;